 It’s hard to beat cruciferous vegetables when it comes to certain antioxidants, such as isothiocyanates and indole-3-carbinol.
 Many organizations, including the National Cancer Institute, recommend eating cruciferous vegetables like broccoli, cauliflower, cabbage, and Brussels sprouts every day.

-Flaxseeds are a plant source of omega-3 fatty acids, dietary fiber, and other nutrients.
-They’re a versatile seed that can be used whole, cracked, ground, or used to make flaxseed oil.
+Flaxseeds are another plant source of omega-3 fatty acids, dietary fiber, and other nutrients.
+They're a versatile seed that can be used whole, cracked, ground, or used to make flaxseed oil.
 Flaxseeds are a great addition to baked goods, smoothies, salads, or granola.
 You can even mix them with water and use as a vegan egg substitute!

 Vitamins and Minerals